arnauddupuis/hac-website/docs/guides/hac-game-lib/tutorial-03-game-design-and-level-editor.md

 Most of the tutorial is in the video, in the article you will find:
  * The hac-game-lib installation instructions.
+ * A reference for the commands used in the video.
  * The level designed in the video.
  * The instructions to make it available to your own editor.